 3. Make sure your carryon bags have wheels

 I have seen people lugging around duffle bags and they look absolutely miserable.
-Some airports have shuttles to take you from one end of the airport to the other, many don’t.
+Some airports have shuttles to take you from one end of the airport to the other, but many don’t.
 Sometimes you have to walk a very long way once you get through security and that walk is extra long when you are lugging a heavy carryon bag on your shoulder.
 By having a carryon with wheels, this will free up your upper body and you will be able to walk freely which will be less stress on your body and your mind.

 4. Do not wear belts or any jewelry until you get through security.

 Now you may be thinking, “Why in the world did she say that?”
 Well, I’m going to tell you.
 When you are going through security it’s a big hassle, right?
 You practically have to get undressed and then put everything back on once you pass thru the scanners.
 I have learned to not put on my belt and my accessories until after I have gotten through security.
 I keep those things on top of my carryon bag, so then when it is time for me to put my things on the scanner, the only thing I have to do is take out my laptop and my plastic baggies with my liquid items.
+It really is the little things that make the biggest difference.

 5. Don’t check a bag